0xquad/spacevg/README.md

 The Sun (its center) is at pixel/millimeter 0 (far left), so most SVG viewers will crop half of the Sun and hide everything positioned left of its center.
-See "Using the file" below.
+See [Using the file](#using-the-file) below.
 This decision was made to position objects easily (distance from the Sun corresponds to their x coordinate).

 On the left of the Sun I duplicated all planets to show how they compare to each other easily (as with most representations found around the web and